Andrew M. Weisberg Takes Skokie Domestic Violence Charges Seriously

 Don’t Risk an Aggravated Domestic Violence Conviction

 Although you don’t want to face any kind of domestic violence conviction, you especially don’t want to be convicted for aggravated domestic violence.
-If you are accused of not only making physical contact with intent to harm, but actually causing serious bodily injury to the victim, you risk a lengthy prison sentence, fines, and a severe social stigma throughout your life if you are convicted.
+If you are accused of not only making physical contact with intent to harm but actually causing serious bodily injury to the victim, you risk a lengthy prison sentence, fines, and a severe social stigma throughout your life if you are convicted.

 Contact Andrew M. Weisberg Today to Start Building Your Defense

-When you’re facing a domestic violence charge, you may feel scared, confused, or embarrassed to seek help, even if you know you’re not guilty of the crime you’ve been accused of.
+When facing a domestic violence charge, you may feel scared, confused, or embarrassed to seek help, even if you know you’re not guilty of the crime you’ve been accused of.
 However, it’s important that you contact Andrew M. Weisberg as soon as possible so that he can go over the details of your case with you and start building the strongest possible defense.
-The earlier you begin this process, the more likely you are to receive a positive outcome.
+The earlier you begin this process, the more likely you will receive a positive outcome.